Ambitiousdude/Shopify-Hackathon-challenge/README.md

 ### 🔖 Roadmap and future enhancement

-The point is to build solutions that solve the problems specific to a business which is to design a responsive dashboard used by Shopify's 1.75 million merchants globally, which would be accessible to Mouse users, key-board users, and screen-readers too.
+The point is to build solutions that solve the problems specific to a business which is to design a responsive dashboard used by Shopify's 1.75 million merchants globally to be accessible to Mouse users, key-board users, and screen-readers too.

 ### 📸/📹 Live Demo/Screenshot